IS THERE IS A GOOD TIME TO SEPARATE?

 If you are facing this predicament then you may need to consider making an application for Spousal Maintenance or an application for the sale of matrimonial property.
 These applications can be complicated as a number of factors are considered by the Court when these applications are made.
 These applications can be integral to assisting you moving forward after separation and therefore we encourage you to contact our office for advice on your options.

 It is important to have an idea about what the future might hold for you when considering a separation.
-Our experienced solicitors will explain how the law would be applied in your circumstances so you can have some understanding of what you could expect and what you might need to consider prior to a decision to separate.
+Our experienced solicitors in Ipswich will explain how the law would be applied in your circumstances so you can have some understanding of what you could expect and what you might need to consider prior to a decision to separate.